alibartwo/alibar-todo/README.md

 ## Purpose

-This project showcases a complete task management application with a frontend built in Vue 3 and a backend powered by Laravel 12, using RESTful APIs.
+This project showcases a complete task management application with a frontend built in Vue 3 and a backend powered by Laravel 12 and SQLite, using RESTful APIs.

 ## Tech Stack